sc0ttj/component/README.md

 - **.scopedCss**: if `false`, disables auto-prefixing `.style()` CSS with the class `.${uid}`
 - **.debug**: if true, a record of states changes are kept in `.log`

----

-## Advanced usage

-### Using "state validation"
+## Using "state validation"

 You can validate your component state against a schema, before you set it or render anything.
 If the data to set doesn't match a components state schema, an error will be thrown.

 This is a similar concept to `propTypes` in React, but a bit simpler.

-First, you must install a tiny (~300 bytes) additional dependency:
+First, install a tiny (~300 bytes) additional dependency:

 ```js
 npm i @scottjarvis/validator